Electa-Git/PowerModelsACDC.jl/docs/src/quickguide.md

 # Quick Start Guide

-Once PowerModelsACDC is installed, Ipopt is installed, and an ACDC network data file (e.g. `"case5_acdc.m"`) has been acquired, an ACDC Optimal Power Flow can be executed with,
+Once PowerModelsACDC is installed, Ipopt is installed, and an ACDC network data file (e.g. `"case5_acdc.m"` in the folder `"./test/data"`) has been acquired, an ACDC Optimal Power Flow can be executed with:

 ```julia
 using PowerModelsACDC